Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `401 UNAUTHORIZED`

-If a standard user attempts to call this route
+If a standard user attempts to call this route.

 ### Upload Site Image (Admin and Owner only)